-The flag of Vatican City is one of the few square national flags in the world (together with Switzerland’s) and one of the oldest linked to a universal religious authority.
-Officially adopted on 7 June 1929 with the Lateran Pacts, it features two vertical bands —golden yellow and white— with the coat of arms of the Holy See on the white band: Saint Peter’s crossed keys topped by the papal tiara.
-This page explains its origin, meaning, technical specifications and where to see it during Pope Leo XIV’s Apostolic Journey to Spain (6-12 June 2026).
+The flag of Vatican City is one of only two square national flags in the world.
+The other is the Swiss flag.
+It is also one of the oldest flags that represent a universal religious authority.
+It was officially adopted on 7 June 1929, as part of the Lateran Pacts.
+The design uses two vertical bands (golden yellow on the left, white on the right).
+On the white band sits the coat of arms of the Holy See: Saint Peter’s crossed keys crowned by the papal tiara.
+This page covers its origin, the meaning of the colours, the technical rules and where you will see it during Pope Leo XIV’s journey to Spain (6-12 June 2026).

 History and origin

-During the 19th century, the yellow and white flag represented the Papal States until Italian unification in 1870, when Rome was taken by the Kingdom of Italy.
-The Holy See lost its territorial sovereignty but retained the colours as a symbol of the Pope’s spiritual authority.
+Through the 19th century the yellow and white flag stood for the Papal States.
+That period ended in 1870, when the Kingdom of Italy took Rome during the country’s unification.
+The Holy See lost its territory but kept the colours as a sign of the Pope’s spiritual authority.

-The modern flag was formalised by the Lateran Pacts of 11 February 1929 between the Holy See and the Kingdom of Italy, creating Vatican City State.
-It came into force on 7 June 1929, the date considered the official anniversary of the flag.
+The flag as we know it today was born with the Lateran Pacts, signed on 11 February 1929 between the Holy See and the Kingdom of Italy.
+Those agreements created Vatican City State.
+The flag entered into force on 7 June 1929, and that is the date the Vatican still celebrates as its official anniversary.

 Golden yellow